United States Army Combat Capabilities Development Command: History

-After assuming command of the Army Materiel Command in October 2001, General Paul J. Kern saw the need to streamline how the Army developed technology.
+After assuming command of the U.S. Army Materiel Command (AMC) in October 2001, General Paul J. Kern saw the need to streamline how the Army developed technology.
 At the time, the Army's laboratories and research centers reported through multiple channels, among other problems.
-Kern argued that the Army had to "figure out how to get technology in the hands of the Warfighters quicker" and that it was "the impression of everyone out there that the laboratories take too long, they do science for science's sake, engineering for engineering's sake".
-Kern proposed to unite the laboratories and research centers under a single command, and the idea was initiated to senior commanders and civilians.
-The new command was approved, and was provisionally stood up in October 2002, based at Aberdeen Proving Ground where it replaced and integrated the headquarters element of the Soldier and Biological Chemical Command (SBCCOM).
-In June 2003, RDECOM assumed operational control of the RDE centers.
-An organizational ceremony took place in October 2003 at Aberdeen Proving Ground, where SBCCOM officially stood down and the 389th Army Band and the Army Material Command's Acquisition Center were assigned to RDECOM.
+Kern argued that the Army had to "figure out how to get technology in the hands of the Warfighters quicker", and that it was "the impression of everyone out there that the laboratories take too long, they do science for science's sake, (and) engineering for engineering's sake".